MAGRATHEA: an open-source spherical symmetric planet interior structure code: Overview of the code structure

 \subsubsection{Hydrosphere/Water}

 Similar to the icy moons in the Solar System; exoplanets with low density are theorized to have a large fraction of mass in a hydrosphere composed of primarily high-pressure water-ice.
-In \citet{Huang21}, we investigated the impact of a new high-pressure ice EOS \citep{Grande19} on planets compared to two previous measurements.
-Thus, our default is a Vinet EOS for Ice VII, the recently-discovered Ice VII', and Ice X from \citet{Grande19} [WD].
+Laboratory measurements of the thermal properties of ice at high pressures are difficult to obtain and sometimes inconsistent \citep{Thomas2016,Myint2017}.
+Due to the complexity of the phase diagram of water and large uncertainties in current measurements, in the current version of \magra, we use a simplified hydrosphere phase diagram.

+At pressures below 2.216~GPa, we applied liquid water \citep{Valencia2007} if the temperature is above the melting curve \citep{Dunaeva2010}.
+Below the melting curve, we have Ice Ih \citep{Feistel2006, Acuna2021} at pressures below 0.208~GPa and Ice VI \citep{Bezacier2014} (described below) at pressures above 0.632~GPa.
+Ice II, III, and V, which exist at pressures in between, are currently not built-in since this layer is thin and has negligible impact on the planet.
+If a planet passes through these phases, the Ice VI EOS is used and the user is notified that they passed through this region.
+For water and Ice Ih the isothermal temperature is applied regardless the value of the \textit{isothermal} flag.

+At high pressure, our default hydrosphere layer uses Ice VII with thermal expansion \citep{Bezacier2014}.
+Instead of using the MGD representation, most high pressure ice studies express their result with thermal expansivity, with the exception of \citet{Fei1993} which present their result with both methods.
+Although the isobaric specific heat capacity $c_p$ is necessary to determine the temperature gradient using the thermal expansivity representation (see Eq.~\ref{eq:dTdm_alpha}), it is not reported in most studies.
+Similar to \citet{Zeng2021}, we include a formulation using the thermal expansion representation for Ice VI and VII from \citet{Bezacier2014} with estimated $c_p$ of 2.6 and 2.3~$\rm J\,g^{-1}\,K^{-1}$ based on \citet{Tchijov2004}.

+At this time, we do not include a phase boundary or EOS for supercritical water.
+To avoid extrapolating the Ice VII EOS to high temperature that may lead to non-physical density, an artificial melting curve at constant temperature 1200~K is drawn in between 2.216~GPa and 30.9~GPa.
+The water EOS \citep{Valencia2007} is used as an approximation in supercritical regions and the user is notified.
+Lastly, the default hydrosphere transitions at 30.9 GPa to a Vinet EOS for Ice X from \citet{Grande2022} which is calculated at 300 K and returns a constant temperature throughout regardless the value of the \textit{isothermal} flag.